 Banana pudding has a strong Southern identity that goes back more than half a century.
 A detailed history of banana pudding can be found at Serious Eats, where it is tied to bananas being imported to New Orleans, Nabisco’s marketing of Nilla Wafers, and the writings of food journalists.

-As with any recipe that has a history, there is plenty of debate on authenticity.
-Some of the more common debate topics noted by the Serious Eats author includes:
+As with any recipe that has a history, there is plenty of debate on what is the best way to make this dish.
+Some of the more common debate topics include:

-- Do you top it with homemade meringue or canned whipped cream or whipped topping? (whipped topping for me)
+- Do you top it with homemade meringue, canned whipped cream or whipped topping? (whipped topping for me)

 - Do you serve it immediately so the wafers are still crisp or let it rest a day in the icebox so everything sogs together?
-(I love i both ways!)
+(I love it both ways!).

 Ingredients and Substitutions